 Parking for The Roaches

-We parked on Roaches Road (which will be how I describe the walk below).
+We parked on Roach Road (which will be how I describe the walk below).
 All along the road, near the southern end of The Roaches, there are marked parking bays (free parking at the time of writing).
 We parked in the one just next to Hen Cloud.

 Logistics for The Roaches walk via Lud’s Church